 Obstetricians in particular have to deal with the fall out of major complications because this is their area of expertise.
 They also miss out on seeing physiological births which end well because this is the realm of the midwife (I know this is different in the US/private sector).
 This can lead to fear-based counselling and practice, and a general fear of normal birth.
 Interesting that a poor outcome associated with a c-section does not seem to elicit quite the same response – ie. fear of c-section.

 When parents find themselves the 1 in how ever many, it is even more devastating.
 Their stories are powerful and need to be heard.
 However, it can be difficult for other parents to contextualise the story without also hearing stories with good outcomes.

 The real risks of VBAC (according to me)

 I am a bit confused about why such a huge deal is made about the risk of uterine rupture during VBAC.
-Why are these women subjected to serious (and often biased) discussions with fearful obstetricians about the dangers of attempting birth?
+Why are these women subjected to serious (and often biased) discussions with fearful practitioners about the dangers of attempting birth?
 Why are they categorised as ‘high risk’, limiting their care options and imposing additional monitoring and intervention during their labour?
 If we agree that this is the right approach, then we also need to treat all women like this because the risk of placental abruption or a cord prolapse is greater than the risk of a uterine rupture during a VBAC.